-44. Trade-related policies that build up competitiveness of economies also need to be addressed.
+The priorities in the trade policy regime should be mainstreamed into the national and regional development strategies, and integrated in development cooperation programmes such as the Enhanced Integrated Framework.
+Such an approach has recently been taken by Rwanda with UNCTAD's support.
+A specific trade policy regime would need to be accompanied by strengthened institutional and regulatory frameworks as well as human resources development that will ensure fuller implementation of the policy.
+Trade-related policies that build up competitiveness of economies also need to be addressed.
 In this regard, many LDCs are yet to enact competition policy and regulatory laws and the likelihood that anticompetitive practices may erode any gains accruing from trade, investment and other economic policy measures is higher for these countries.
-Thus establishing regulatory frameworks to oversee the market operations and protect consumers, including a competition law with consumers' protection provisions; anti-competitive agreements, abuse of a dominant market position and merger control regulation is needed.
-Developing a culture of competition, law enforcement should be undertaken, focusing on advocacy and understanding of the law by the business sector.
-Other trade-related policies linked to productive sector development (discussed below) would be developed to complement the trade policy and enhance the enabling policy environment for trade development.
-These include services sector policies, industrial policies linked with SME development, agricultural policies, TBT and SPS measures and policy on trade-related aspects of intellectual property rights which are important in productive capacity building.
+Thus regulatory frameworks are established to oversee the market operations and protect consumers, including a competition law with consumers' protection provisions, anti-competitive agreements, abuse of a dominant market position and merger control regulation.
+Developing a culture of competition could also be undertaken through advocacy and enhancing understanding of the commercial laws by the business sector.

+Other trade-related policies linked to productive sector development (discussed below) would need to be developed to complement the trade policy and enhance the enabling policy environment for production-cum-trade development.
+These include services sector policies, industrial policies linked with small and medium-sized enterprise development, agricultural policies, TBT and SPS measures and trade-related aspects of intellectual property rights which are important in building of productive capabilities.

-45. In support of such an approach focused on economic and trade sectors, official development assistance, especially through aid for trade i.e aid that is devoted specifically to building up the trade sector, should be strengthened.
-Trade policy regimes and associated programmes deserve support over the medium term to build up a robust enabling policy framework for trade focused on poverty alleviation and development.
+In support of such an approach focused on economic and trade sectors, ODA, especially through Aid for Trade - i.e. aid that is devoted specifically to building up the trade sector - should be strengthened.
+Trade policy regimes and associated programmes deserve support over the medium term (rather than the short term) to build up a robust enabling policy framework for encouraging production, competiveness and contributing to raising job and incomes and alleviating poverty alleviation.

-(4) Further improvement of market access and entry opportunities in developed country markets as well as in South-South markets.
+D. Further improvement of market access and entry opportunities in developed country markets as well as in South-South markets

-46. As LDCs undertake structural changes toward value addition and diversification, market access and entry issues affecting their products remain important in their traditional markets and in new markets, including in emerging economies of the South.
+As LDCs undertake structural changes toward value addition and diversification, market access and entry issues affecting their products remain important in their traditional markets and in new markets, including in emerging economies of the South.
 Market access conditions for LDCs have improved over the years through provision of trade preferences by both developed and developing countries, and from tariffs being reduced through multilateral and regional agreements and autonomous actions.
 LDCs benefit from preferential trade access for most of their key labour-intensive exports (agricultural goods, clothing and textiles).
 The situation remains mixed for textiles and clothing, with average tariffs remaining high for Asian LDCs.

-47. In 2007, duty free quota free tariff line coverage for LDCs was 99.0 in Canada, 99.4 percent in the EU, 98.0 in Japan and 84.1 in the United States.
+In 2007, duty-free quota-free tariff line coverage for LDCs was 99.0 in Canada, 99.4 per cent in the EU, 98.0 in Japan and 84.1 in the United States.
 The United States coverage is relatively low because its Generalized System of Preference excludes apparels, intensively exported by Asian LDCs.
 Consequently, Asian LDCs face high average tariffs in the American market - 10.4 for Bangladesh and 12.5 for Cambodia.
 When measured in import value terms, the coverage is 96.0 in Canada, 99.0 in the EU, 99.0 in Japan and 71.8 in the United States.
-The proportion of imports actually receiving duty-free quota free treatment could be lower if preference utilization is taken into account.
-The utilization rate in the EU, for instance, is estimated at 70-80.18 Thus further improvements to preference schemes can be undertaken.
+The proportion of imports actually receiving duty-free quota-free treatment could be lower if preference utilization is taken into account.
+The utilization rate in the EU, for instance, is estimated at 70-80.17 Thus, further improvements to preference schemes can be undertaken.